APenketh/server-kernel-status-checker/README.md

 Yum Status:
 ---------------------
     Nightly Yum Update Is Disabled
-    The last update occoured: Mar 15
+    The last update occurred: Mar 15

     Yum Exclusions:
         You currently have the following exclusions set in your yum configuration: exclude=atop*